-- Remove the hoses from the wall and place them within the appliances.
+Store the hoses within the appliances for safe keeping.
 Also, place electrical wiring inside the appliance, so you will not lose them in transit.

-- Place the appliance on a moving dolly.
-Secure the appliance to the dolly with bungee cords or rope.
+When moving washer and dryer, place the appliances on a moving dolly.
+Secure the appliances to the dolly with bungee cords or rope.